scriptclump/open_source_question_answers/wordpress.md

 	$urlSmall = $thumbSmall['0'];
 	If you declare the variable with the ‘global‘ keyword when you initialize it, it will be available thereafter.

-=> How to retrieve an image attachment’s alt text?
+**How to retrieve an image attachment’s alt text?**

 The wp_get_attachment_image() function which will return an HTML string containing these attributes:
 	‘src‘
 	‘class‘
 	‘alt‘